codemaster05330/timoanttila/content/about.md

 ## Personal life:

-- Dating a Kenyan woman and considering moving there temporarily.
+- Engaged to a Kenyan woman and will be moving to Kenya this year for four years.
 - Fascinated by artificial intelligence, technological marvels, and human behavior.
 - Investing in stocks, mutual funds, and cryptocurrencies ([eToro](https://www.etoro.com/people/timoanttila/portfolio) / [Shareville](https://shareville.fi/jasenet/timo-anttila/portfolios)).
 - Watching too many movies and series ([Trakt](https://trakt.tv/users/timoanttila)).